Mark L. Ruffalo

 Tampa, FL 33647

-During his training at the University of Pittsburgh, Dr. Ruffalo had the unique opportunity to work with severely ill patients in long-term psychotherapy, an area in which he has developed internationally-recognized expertise.
-He has published previously in the American Journal of Psychotherapy, Psychoanalytic Social Work, Psychiatric Times, and the Primary Care Companion for CNS Disorders.
-He currently serves as Co-Director of the Psychotherapy Track at the UCF/HCA Healthcare Orlando Psychiatry Residency Program and is Editor-in-Chief of The Carlat Psychotherapy Report.
+During his training at the University of Pittsburgh, Mark had the opportunity to work with severely ill patients in long-term psychotherapy, an area in which he has since developed recognized expertise.
+He has published previously in the American Journal of Psychotherapy, the Bulletin of the Menninger Clinic, and the Journal of Nervous and Mental Disease.
+He is Founding Editor of The Carlat Psychotherapy Report.

-Dr. Ruffalo sees patients at his private office in Tampa on Tuesdays, Wednesdays, and Thursdays.
+Mark sees patients at his private office in Tampa on Tuesdays, Wednesdays, and Thursdays.
 He frequently works in collaboration with psychiatrists but does not prescribe medication.
-Formal consultation or psychotherapy can occur if you are located in Florida.
-For out-of-state residents, Dr. Ruffalo can provide expert informal consultation or offer a second opinion on psychiatric diagnosis and recommended course of treatment.